 According to the evidence of the Bishop of Jaffna himself, there would have been no Madhu Church today, if not for the benevolence and tolerance of the to one of their very important customs houses.
 There it had the protection of its armed guards and of the sentries placed at Siyambalape Raekawala (Puliyadi Irakkam), against the danger posed by the Dutch Protestants of Mannar.

-The present custodians of the Church have demonstrated that the sanctity of .the Holy Statue is independent of its location at Madhu.
+The present custodians of the Church have demonstrated that the sanctity of the Holy Statue is independent of its location at Madhu.
 They have also made it a political tool by taking it to a place somewhere behind the enemy lines.
 Like the Holy Mountain Sri Pada, Madhu is a place of popular pilgrimage to all religious groups, Buddhist, Hindu, Muslim and Christian.
-It is the duty of the Government of Sri Lanka to ensure that Madhu continues to remain as a place of common worship for all Sri Lankans.
+It is the duty of the Government of Sri Lanka to ensure that Madhu continues to remain a place of common worship for all Sri Lankans.

 Attempt to make Madhu Church a “National Basilica” on False Pretexts